LtGlahn/Nvdbapi_v2_FME/README.md

 # nvdbapi_V2_turistveger_2geojson.fmw

 Reads object type 777 Turistveger (tourist roads) from NVDB api and writes to 3 geojson-files:
- * Full geometry
+ * Full geometry, 7mb
- * Generalized with about 100m tolerance (0.001 degrees)
+ * Generalized with about 100m tolerance (0.001 degrees), 96kb
- * Generalized with about 1000m tolerance (0.01 degrees)
+ * Generalized with about 1000m tolerance (0.01 degrees), 23kb

 The generalisation method is the FME default [Ramer-Douglas-Peuker algorithm] (https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) (also known as Dogulas or Douglas-Peuker).